dsasp/Easy3DScoreSupport/en_help.md

 You can exit the event at any time.

-Tap on the exit button (door icon) at the bottom.
-Event information and archer statistics is shown for review.
+Tap on the Exit button to leave event.

+Event information and archer statistics is shown for your information.

 Tap on a row for archer statistics.

-Press exit button again.
-A final exit confirmation dialog is shown.
+Tap Exit button again.
+A final confirmation dialog is shown.

 All data entered during the event will be lost upon exit.